GLIMS-RGI/rgi_user_guide/_sources/03_data_decription.md

 : information about the data providers ("submission info").
 Each glacier outline can be attributed to a specific submission via the `subm_id` attribute.

 `RGI2000-v7.0-G-01_alaska_hypsometry.csv`
-: hypsometry files (as csv?
+: hypsometry files (TODO: as csv?
 NetCDF?)

 #### Global products